 Potential for India: The features of the technology greatly reduce the O&M requirement and operator’s attention and thus have a very high potential in India.
 Also in hilly areas, the centralized sewer collection is very difficult and also space for the construction of sewage treatment plants is limited.
 The modular construction of the C-TECH plant enables small wastewater treatment, can be quickly installed within these areas and offers a considerable potential to solve pollution related problems of the Ganga and other rivers.
 Additionally, the effluent from the plant offers a potential for non-potable applications.
 Since it is energy efficient and requires smaller land footprint, the plants already a great success in urban India.

-Scope of replication/upscaling across India: The proposed small-scale container C-TECH plant will be designed by IITR in consultation with SFC Environmental Technologies, an Indian based company which markets middle and large sized C-TECH plants in India.
+Scope of replication/upscaling across India: The proposed small-scale C-TECH SBR plant will be designed by IITR in consultation with SFC Environmental Technologies, an Indian based company which markets middle and large sized C-TECH plants in India.
 Hence, upon successful piloting of a small-scale C-TECH plant in India, demonstrating all benefits highlighted above, there is a huge scope of replication and upscaling in India as manufacturing can be easily set up in India.